Timor

 Primary New York Contact (please inform John of all New York events so he can help publicize & coordinate):

 John M. Miller co-founded ETAN in 1991.
 He is ETAN's National Coordinator and has been on staff since late 1996.
-In addition to coordinating ETAN's New York chapter, John directs the Foreign Bases Project.
+He co-coordinates ETAN's New York chapter.
+He, along with ETAN, received the John Rumbiak Human Rights Defenders Award for 2009.
+He oversees the east-timor listserv of english-language news.
 He is Treasurer of the War Resisters League, author of numerous articles and pamphlets, and editor and/or publisher for several newsletters and magazines.
-He served as staff for a Parliamentarians for East Timor observer mission to the 1999 referendum in East Timor and most recently visited East Timor in January 2003.
+He served as staff for a Parliamentarians for East Timor observer mission to the 1999 referendum in East Timor and most recently visited East Timor and Indonesia in August-September 2009.
 John has appeared on CNN, CNBC, BBC, Canadian Broadcasting, Pacifica's Democracy Now! and a numerous other local radio programs.
+He has written for Foreign Policy in Focus, Inside Indonesia, Peacework, WIN Magazine and elsewhere.

 Amy Goodman (contact John M. Miller, 718-596-7668)